How To Add A Link Section To WordPress

 • Click on Update Link to save your link details,

-• Click on Visit Link to see your link and make sure that you have set up its URL correctly (the link will open in a new window),
+• Click on Visit Link to make sure that you have set up everything correctly (your link will open up in a new window),

-• Click Delete to remove the link …
+• Click Delete to delete the link …

-To remove a link from the Link Manager, go to the WP dashboard navigation menu and click on Links > All Links
+To remove a link, go to your dashboard menu and select Links > All Links

-To delete individual links, hover your mouse cursor over the link that you want to remove and click Delete
+To delete links individually, hover your cursor over the link that you want to remove and click on Delete

 Deleting links